 And in a January 2018 story, the New York Times reported that “Mr. Pickens became one of the few businessmen in the 1980s recognizable to wide segments of America.
 Mr. Pickens was an early advocate for shareholder rights and insisting that executives be compensated with stock.
 That line of thinking informed a new generation of shareholder activists, and remains gospel on Wall Street.”

-While a lot of milk was spilled and even more left on the porch during Pickens long and winding career, even he has to admit his business acumen and radar has uncanny accuracy if sometime out of sync with the times.
+While a lot of milk was spilled and even more left on the porch during Pickens long and winding career, even he admitted his business acumen and radar had uncanny accuracy if sometime out of sync with the times.
 “The world is generally resistant to change, especially for those who are benefiting from the status quo,” Pickens wrote in his autobiography.
 “But the world also is resilient, and I firmly believe in the free enterprise system and the energy generated by the entrepreneurial spirit.”

-Although he laughingly admits that friends have often quizzed him on why he is such a crusader, Pickens expresses great love for America’s free enterprise system, which, although flawed, provides such opportunities.
-“There isn’t anything that the government must like better than for some guy who is willing to go out and put up his money to develop an idea,” he muses.
+Although he laughingly acknowledged that friends often quizzed him on why he was such a crusader, Pickens expressed great love for America’s free enterprise system, which, although flawed, provides such opportunities.
+“There isn’t anything that the government must like better than for some guy who is willing to go out and put up his money to develop an idea,” he mused.
 “If the idea gels, jobs are created, taxes are paid, shareholders profit, and the economy prospers.
 If he loses, we’re sorry about it, but the government doesn’t step up and say, ‘Now, how much do you need for giving it a try, fella?’
 That’s why America is so far superior to the rest of the world’s economies.”

 Pickens championed many issues that later became part of the corporate mainstream: